KTLK-FM: Majic 105/Majic 104.9

 In 1997, the station was sold to Jacor Broadcasting, who also owned urban powerhouse KMJM, “Majic 108”, which was then at 107.7 FM.
 Instead of installing a new format on the 104.9 frequency, KMJM-FM was relocated to the weaker 104.9 MHz frequency on October 20 of that year to allow its new CHR station KSLZ a better signal into the suburbs on the full 100,000-watt class C 107.7 frequency.
-After the move, the station rebranded as "Majic 105", which later became "Majic 104.9."
+After the move, the station rebranded as "Majic 105", which later became "Majic 104.9".

 By 1999, Jacor was merged into Clear Channel Communications (now known as iHeartMedia as of September 16, 2014).
 Clear Channel also owned KATZ AM-FM.
-KATZ-FM aired an Urban Adult Contemporary format playing mostly adult R&B, while "Majic" played a format consisting mostly of Hip Hop and current R&B hits.
-The formats on the two stations were swapped on April 1 of that year, with Majic adopting the Urban Adult Contemporary format from 100.3, while maintaining most of the same staff, and 100.3 was rechristened as "The Beat" with a mainstream urban format that would last until October 2009, when it flipped to Modern AC.
+KATZ-FM aired an urban adult contemporary format playing mostly adult R&B, while "Majic" played a format consisting mostly of hip hop and current R&B hits.
+The formats on the two stations were swapped on April 1 of that year, with Majic adopting the urban adult contemporary format from 100.3, while maintaining most of the same staff, and 100.3 was rechristened as "The Beat" with a mainstream urban format that would last until October 2009, when it flipped to modern AC.

 Wild 104.9

 On November 7, 2012, at 9 a.m., KMJM-FM and its urban AC format moved to 100.3 FM (ironically, KATZ-FM's former frequency), replacing classic rock-formatted KBWX ("The Brew").
-Simultaneously, the 104.9 frequency changed its format to Rhythmic CHR, branded as "Wild 104.9."
+Simultaneously, the 104.9 frequency changed its format to Rhythmic CHR, branded as "Wild 104.9".
 KMJM-FM and KBWX also swapped call letters, which were approved on November 15.

-"Wild" never really caught on in the Nielsen ratings for the St. Louis market.
-It barely got above a 2.0 share during its nearly 4-year existence (the last ratings under the format had KBWX with a mere 1.6 in the September 2016 books).
+"Wild" never really caught on in the Nielsen ratings for the St. Louis market, as it barely got above a 2.0 share during its nearly 4-year existence (the last ratings under the format had KBWX with a mere 1.6 in the September 2016 books).

 ALT 104-9

 On October 11, 2016, KBWX began running liners in between songs redirecting "Wild" listeners to KSLZ.
-On October 18, at Noon, after playing "2 On" by Tinashe, KBWX flipped to alternative rock as "ALT 104-9."
+On October 18, at Noon, after playing "2 On" by Tinashe, followed by a commercial break, KBWX flipped to alternative rock as "ALT 104-9".
 The first song on "ALT" was "Everlong" by the Foo Fighters.
-The flip gave St. Louis its second Alternative outlet, as the station competed against KPNT.
+The flip gave St. Louis its second alternative outlet, as the station competed against KPNT.
 The flip also occurred in order to eliminate the format overlap with KMJM, which flipped from classic hip hop back to urban a little over two weeks prior.

 With the move, KBWX added "The Woody Show" syndicated from sister station KYSR in Los Angeles for morning drive, marking a return to the market for the show's host, who was on KPNT from 2009 to 2014.
 On October 25, 2016, KBWX changed call letters to KLLT to match the "ALT" branding.